acceleratescience/acceleratescience.github.io/_posts/2024-11-28-how-can-we-use-ai-to-predict-recovery-in-stroke.md

 An artificial intelligence-derived decision support tool to predict outcomes from early stroke treatments patients would help clinicians and could be used to give individual patients and their families a better idea of outcomes, so we can provide the best and targeted care from the start.

-*T﻿his project was funded though the 2023 Accelerate-C2D3 funding call for novel applications of Ai for research and innovation.
+*T﻿his project was funded though the 2023 Accelerate-C2D3 funding call for novel applications of AI for research and innovation.
 You can read more about other funded projects [here.](https://science.ai.cam.ac.uk/news/2023-10-26-pursuing-innovative-applications-of-ai-in-research-and-real-world-contexts-%E2%80%93-announcing-our-2023-projects.html)*